Filmmaking Tools & Gears to make an Independent Film on a Budget

 4. Tripods or Camera Support

-To keep your camera steady, even without its image stabilization feature, it is important for you as a filmmaker to own an important filmmaking gear, which is the Tripod or the Camera support.
+To keep your camera steady, even without its image stabilization feature, it is important for you as a filmmaker to own an important piece of filmmaking gear, which is the Tripod or the Camera support.
+Additionally, gimbals and Steadicams can come in handy for achieving smooth shots while moving.

 Tripods help you to pan your camera and tilt it smoothly while shooting for your film.
-A fluid head tripod helps you with that, while filmmaking gears like sliders help you to take smooth tracking shots, gimbal stabilizers useful to take continuous fluid shots as well as jibs that catch vertical movements of the camera.
+A fluid head tripod helps you with that, while essential film equipment like sliders help you to take smooth tracking shots, gimbal stabilizers are useful for capturing moving subjects, and jibs that catch vertical movements of the camera.

-To start with though, you can give the Davis & Sanford TR553-P228 a try.
+To start with the right equipment, you can give the Davis & Sanford TR553-P228 a try.

 FEATURES:

-• Has Arca-Swiss compatible release plate that enables you to efficiently attach and remove your camera from the tripod.
+- Has an Arca-Swiss compatible release plate that enables you to efficiently attach and remove your camera, accommodating specific needs and achieving the desired framing.

 Price: $100